VincentVanlaer/mesa-school-labs/content/monday/lab-2.md

 	&pgstar
 	  !
 Here we can edit stuff related to pgstar

-	/ ! end of star_job namelist
+	/ ! end of pgstar namelist

 ```

+Note, that you need to include also the additional empty line
+at the end of the block, otherwise MESA will throw an error.

 Running different models until Terminal Age Core Helium Burning (TACHeB)
 =====================================